clirdlf/ndsa.org/README.md

 $ rake import:rss
 ```

+> There is also a convenience method that will run this specific task by simply typing `rake`

 After running the `rake` task locally, the changes will need to be committed to git and pushed to GitHub in order to be deployed to ndsa.org

+---

+# Legacy

 ## Membership Data